The 2022 MLB Draft kicked off on Sunday. A total of 616 players will be picked in 20 rounds over a three-day period.

 1995 Draft, Round 1 – Toronto Blue Jays

 The late Halladay led MLB in complete games seven times and wins twice during his Hall of Fame career.
 In 2010, he pitched a perfect game and a postseason no-hitter.
+He was posthumously inducted into the Hall of Fame in 2019.

 16. Lance Parrish, 3B, Walnut High School (Walnut, Calif.)